Jean-Baptiste Marc Bourgery

-Jean-Baptiste Marc Bourgery (May 19, 1797 – June 1849) was a French physician and anatomist who was a native of Orléans.
+Jean-Baptiste Marc Bourgery (May 19, 1797 – June 1849) was a French medical doctor and anatomist who was a native of Orléans.
 Within 20 years, along with the artist Nicolas Henri Jacob, he created the comprehensive anatomy textbook Traité complet de l’anatomie de l’homme.

 Family

 As a son of a haberdasher Marc Claude Bourgery and his wife Madeleine Marthe Delaboulaye, Bourgery grew up in Orléans.